-Where impacts have been avoided or minimised through the EIS process, using conventional mitigation measures with proven effectiveness, monitoring may not be needed.
+Where impacts have been avoided or minimized using conventional mitigation measures with proven effectiveness, monitoring may not be needed.
 In cases where negative impacts have not been eliminated, or where innovative solutions are being used, monitoring may be required to measure impacts over time.
-The EIS must identify any monitoring needs associated with the project, and should provide recommendations regarding the design and implementation of the required monitoring program.
+Monitoring may also be required by other agencies such as DFO, the MECP, or the local Conservation Authority under their respective regulatory processes.
+The EIS must identify any monitoring needs associated with the project and should provide recommendations regarding the design and implementation of the required monitoring program.
 Consultation with City staff will be required to establish the scope of all monitoring programs, and to ensure that recommendations are feasible and appropriate.